DataDog/dd-trace-dotnet/README.md

 ## Get in touch

-If you have questions or feedback, email us at tracehelp@datadoghq.com or chat with us in Slack channel `#apm-csharp` in [Datadog's public Slack](http://chat.datadoghq.com/).
+If you have questions, feedback, or feature requests, reach our [support](https://docs.datadoghq.com/help).